Your complete trail guide to mastering Spring Creek Falls in Port Douglas.

 📈 Ascent/descent: 150m.

-If this is your first time At Spring Creek, allow an extra 1-2 hours to complete the entire trail.
+If this is your first time At Spring Creek then allow an extra hour to complete the entire trail.
 The third time we came we spent 4 hours here, stopping three times along the way to picnic and dip in the rock pools.
 It really is a gorgeous spot.

 How To Get To Spring Creek Falls